Group282/exam/README.md

 * use javascript or jQuery or other js library
 * Markups must be according to design
 <img width="454" alt="Screenshot 2021-12-04 at 22 54 39" src="https://user-images.githubusercontent.com/10829855/144724389-bb458232-6ae6-4425-a003-345ccbd444f5.png">

+## Test 18:

+> Create dropdown widgets.

+### Acceptance criteria:

+* use javascript or jQuery or other js library
+* Markups must be according to design

+## Test 19:

+> Create toggle panel accordion widgets.

+### Acceptance criteria:

+* use javascript or jQuery or other js library
+* Functionality must be according to video
+* Markups must be according to design

+## Test 20:

+> Create tooltip widgets.

+### Acceptance criteria:

+* use javascript or jQuery or other js library
+* Functionality must be according to video
+* Markups must be according to design

+## Test 21:

+> Create tabs:q widgets.

+### Acceptance criteria:

+* use javascript or jQuery or other js library
+* Functionality must be according to video
+* Markups must be according to design